pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_sniffer.rst

   import xp

 Key sniffing provides access to low level access to the keystroke stream.
 Install a key sniffer with :py:func:`registerKeySniffer`.
-Key sniffers can be installed ablve everything or right in front of the sim.
+Key sniffers can be installed above everything or right in front of the sim.

 .. py:function:: registerKeySniffer(sniffer, before=0, refCon=None)

+ :param Callable sniffer: function to call on (every) keypress.
+ :param int before: get the keystroke *before* X-Plane, or after X-Plane has processed it.
+ :param Any refCon: passed to your function.
+ :return: 1 on success

  This routine registers a key *sniffer* callback.
 You specify whether you want to sniff before the window system (*before*\=1), or only sniff keys the window system does not consume (*before*\=0).